christavanijzendoorn/JAT/README.md

 # Installation

+'''
-'''python setup.py install'''
+python setup.py install
+'''

 # Usage

+'''python
-'''import JAT
+import JAT

 # Here include more info on how to use